Maintaining a nice look yard can be rewarding. Having the right tools to do this effectively and safely is important for

-Some prefer an electric chainsaw with extension pole, although it comes with more weight at the end of the pole.
+Some prefer an electric chainsaw with an extension pole, although it comes with more weight at the end of the pole.
 This limits the time the operator can hold on to it, as well as reach among dense branches.

 When it comes to electric pole saws, they do offer some unique advantages over the battery and gas-powered units.

 They are lighter for one thing.
 This can be an important feature since the operator will be working either above their head or extended away from their body.
 Arm and shoulder fatigue will be less of an issue.
 Even the best battery powered pole saw will weigh more due to the heavy power source being connected to the saw.

 The maintenance required for an electric pole saw is minimal when compared to a battery or gas-powered tool.
 Not only do gas products require refilling continuously, they also require more engine upkeep to keep them in proper working condition.
 A battery must be charged constantly and will begin to hold less power over time.

-Cost is also something will favor the electric pole saws over either battery or gas-powered products.
-Even the best electric pole saw has simple design that allows it to be sold at a cheaper price point out of the box.
+Cost is also something that will favor the electric pole saws over either battery or gas-powered products.
+Even the best electric pole saw has a simple design that allows it to be sold at a cheaper price point out of the box.

 Gas pole saws cost more to buy and will be more expensive to fuel and maintain over time.
 Quality batteries will cost a homeowner more initially, as well as later if extras or replacements are required.